eeb313-2019/Group-4-Birds/README.md

 - Why are you doing it?

   All of our group members are specifically interested in birds and bird conservation.
+We want to plot out the bird data to figure out their current population status to give insights for future conservation efforts.